NVIDIA/spark-rapids/docs/FAQ.md

 Yes, DPP still works.
 It might not be as efficient as it could be, and we are working to improve it.

-DPP is not supported on Databricks with the plugin.
-Queries on Databricks will not fail but it can not benefit from DPP.

 ### Is Adaptive Query Execution (AQE) Supported?

 Any operation that is supported on GPU will stay on the GPU when AQE is enabled.